soimort/soimort.github.io/mst/6/src.md

 Apart from Turing's original halting problem, other undecidable problems of historical importance include:

 * **Post correspondence problem** (Post 1946 [@post1946variant])
+* **Word problem for semigroups** (proposed by Axel Thue in 1914; its undecidability was shown by Emil Post and Andrey Markov Jr. independently in 1947 [@post1947recursive])
 * **The busy beaver game** (Rado 1962 [@rado1962non])
-* **Hilbert's tenth problem** (whose undecidability shown by Matiyasevich's theorem in 1970, and is in no way an obvious result)
+* **Hilbert's tenth problem** (proposed by D. Hilbert in 1900; its undecidability was shown by Matiyasevich's theorem in 1970, and is in no way an obvious result)

 Some problems, such as $EQ_\mathsf{TM}$, are not even Turing-recognizable.
 Another example is $MIN_\mathsf{TM}$:
 $$MIN_\mathsf{TM} = \{ \langle M \rangle\ | \ M \text{ is a minimal Turing machine} \}$$